 Opportunities for You to Give

-At Kent State Geauga and Regional Academic Center, we strive to put our students first, by coordinating scholarships from generous donors, as well as providing the best learning environment enhanced by the most state of the art equipment and technology.
+At Kent State Geauga and Twinsburg Academic Center, we strive to put our students first, by coordinating scholarships from generous donors, as well as providing the best learning environment enhanced by the most state of the art equipment and technology.
 Donors can make gifts to already established funds on our campuses, establish their own scholarship and endowment, give a gift for campus improvements, as well as contribute to construction costs to have naming capabilities for various locations throughout our campus.

 Contact our Associate Director of Advancement Molly Smith, '99, by email or phone at 440-834-3761 to assist you in the giving process.

 The Advancement Department will work with you to design a gift that matches your interests and vision with the needs and mission of the University.
-Whether your interest in Kent State Geauga and Regional Academic Center is with a specific program, department or is focused on assisting future generations of our students, we will tailor your endowment to assure the greatest possible benefit to all participants.
+Whether your interest in Kent State Geauga and Twinsburg Academic Center is with a specific program, department or is focused on assisting future generations of our students, we will tailor your endowment to assure the greatest possible benefit to all participants.

 Endowments may be established through a single gift, a series of gifts over five years or through a bequest or other form of planned gifts.
 Recognition for endowment donors are arranged appropriately by endowment type and level of support.